Docker command docker run -it immcantation/suite:devel bash # Singularity command singularity shell immcantation_suite-devel.sif

 builds reportcommand will display the build date and changesets used during the image build.
 This is particularly relevant if you are using the

-pipelines reportcommand will display a list of available template pipelines included in the container.
+pipelines reportcommand will display a list of available example pipelines included in the container.

 Each command can be run using:

 # Docker command docker run immcantation/suite:devel [command] # Singularity command singularity exec immcantation_suite_|docker-version|.sif [command]

 Using the container for tutorials

 If you would like to run and interact with the Jupyter notebook tutorials from your Docker container, run the following command (replace